CS126SP20/final-project-rrshen/DEVELOPMENT.md

     - Brings bird to portal when it is close.
         - TO DO:
             - [x] Reset the game when you 'win'
-            - Considering level class but unsure of contents.
+            - [ ] Possibly create a level class
-            - Considering a start page and pause/restart.
+            - [ ] Create a start page
+            - [x] Create pause and restart buttons
-            - Considering a random float to subtract/add to the mouse click event so it's more fun.
+            - [ ] Add a random float to the ramp so it's more random and fun.

  - **4/28/20**
     - Added PROPOSAL.md